About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 I especially recall two young women—one had gone to her physician for a pre-marriage physical; the other went for a check-up because she felt she wasn’t “bouncing back” from the birth of her daughter three months previously.
 They were distraught at the diagnosis, and as they went through chemotherapy, they were often depressed over the side effects from the drugs: hair loss, GI upset, and fatigue.

 But both of them did well.
-I remember the physician telling them his standard line, “If you had to get cancer, Hodgkin’s is the good one to get,” since it was […]
+I remember the physician telling them his standard line, “If you had to get cancer, Hodgkin’s is the good one to get,” since it was often curable when […]

 True Grit: A Core Nursing Attribute?